freenas/freenas-docs/userguide/storage.rst

 **Rollback:** Clicking
 |ui-options| :menuselection:`--> Rollback`
 asks for confirmation before rolling back to this snapshot state.
-Click :guilabel:`YES` to revert files back to their state at the time of the chosen snapshot.
+Clicking :guilabel:`Yes` causes all files in the dataset to revert to the state they were in when the snapshot was created.

 .. note:: Rollback is a potentially dangerous operation and causes any configured replication tasks to fail as the replication system